qaware/qaware-blog-source/content/posts/kubecon-eu-2022.md

 The KubeCon + CloudNativeCon Europe is the most important conference for Cloud Native hosted by the Cloud Native Computing Foundation.
 After 2 years of remote conferences, it was a great opportunity for us to go to this big conference in Valencia to learn everything new about Cloud Native and have interesting conversations with the leaders in the Cloud Native space.

 One could feel the enthusiasm around Open Source and the whole community working together to improve the Cloud Native Landscape.
-There was a lot to do during the conference: from around 8 tracks of talks at the same time, workshops and two big halls of company and project booths to visit.
-We had the experience that talking directly to the maintainers at the booth of a project was very worthwhile to understand the key features and directly ask some deeper technical questions for the use-cases we could have in our day to day business.
-Still, there were also some interesting talks that inspired us to evaluate new Cloud Native projects.
+There was a lot to do during the conference: around 8 tracks of talks at the same time, many hands-on workshops and two big halls of company and project booths to visit.
+We had the experience that talking directly to the maintainers at the booth of a project was very helpful to understand the key features of a new project and directly ask some deeper technical questions.
+Additionally, we saw some interesting talks that inspired us to evaluate new Cloud Native projects.

-Overall, there was a lot of content and we could write a very long post about each trending topic.
-Instead, we want to keep it short and worthwhile for you with the topics we found as most important to us and which could change the landscape of Cloud Native in the future.
+While we could write a blog post for each new interesting topic we saw, you most likely don't have the time to read all of them.
+Instead, we want to keep it short and worthwhile for you with only the most interesting and impactful topics we saw and a short description why they were so interesting for us.

-Topics (TODO: remove after done with post):
-- [ ] Remote Experience
-- [ ] Community
-- [ ] Women in Tech
-- [ ] CNCF Projects
-  - [ ] Cilium
-  - [ ] Pixie
-  - [ ] slsa.dev
-- [ ] Products
-- [x] New Standards and APIs

 ### Crossplane: Compliant Self Service Infrastructure